 Put some aluminium foil in an injection bottle.
-You could also use the shiny seal of an injection bottle.
+You could also use a piece of the shiny seal from an injection bottle.
 Pour a solution of caustic soda over it and collect the gas produced in the way shown in the figure.
-Just like we did in the case of carbon dioxide, we shall measure the rate of production of hydrogen gas under different conditions.
-In Experiment 2-a, we shall see the effect of concentrated and diluted acid on gas production.
-In Experiment 2-b, we shall change the temperature of the same solution of sodium hydrochloride and see the effect on the reaction rate.
-In Experiment 2-c, we shall tear the aluminium foil into small and large pieces and see the effect on the reaction rate.
-To measure the rate, we shall count the number of gas bubbles formed in a minute.\ These experiments should be done in exactly the same way as you did Experiments 1-a.
-1-b and 1-c.
-EXPERIMENT 2-a Make two solutions of caustic soda according to the instructions contained in Table 4.
+Just as we did in the case of carbon dioxide, we shall measure the rate of production of hydrogen gas under different conditions.
+In Experiment 2a, we shall see the effect of concentrated and diluted sodium hydroxide solutions on gas production.
+In Experiment 2b, we shall change the temperature of the same solution of sodium hydroxide and see the effect on the reaction rate.
+In Experiment 2c, we shall tear the aluminium foil into small and large pieces and see the effect on the reaction rate.
+To measure the rate, we shall count the number of gas bubbles formed in a minute.
+These experiments should be done in exactly the same way as you did for experiments 1a, 1b and 1c.
+Table 4 EXPERIMENT 2a Make two solutions of caustic soda according to the instructions contained in Table 4.
 Use these two solutions one by one in the experiment.
-Table 4 S. No Concentration of solution Number of bubbles per minute 1.
-2 gm of caustic soda in 15 ml water 2.
-2 gm of caustic soda in 30 ml water Note your figures in Table 4 (14) EXPERIMENT 2-b For this experiment, make a solution similar to the second solution of the previous experiment, with 2 gm of caustic soda in 30 ml of water.
+Note your observations in Table 4.
+(14) S. No Concentration of solution Number of gas bubbles per minute 1.
+2 gm of caustic soda in 15 ml distilled water 2.
+2 gm of caustic soda in 30 ml water EXPERIMENT 2b For this experiment, make a solution like the second solution of the previous experiment, with 2 gm of caustic soda in 30 ml of distilled water.
 Divide this solution into two equal lots.
-Now do the experiment with one lot at room temperature and the second lot slightly warmed.
-Note your results in Table 5 (15) Table 5 S. No Temperature of solution Number of bubbles per minute 1.
+Now do the experiment with one lot at room temperature and with the second lot after warming it a little.
+Note your results in Table 5.
+(15) Table 5 S. No Temperature of solution Number of gas bubbles per minute 1.
 At room temperature 2.
-Slightly warmed EXPERIMENT 2-c Take two equal sized pieces of aluminium foil.
+Slightly warmed EXPERIMENT 2c Take two equal sized pieces of aluminium foil.
 Tear one of the aluminium foils into smaller pieces and let the other one remain intact.
-Perform the experiments separately with the intact foil and the torn pieces of foil.
-But remember, use the same caustic soda solution in both cases.
-Note your results in Table 6 (16) Table 6 S. No Size of aluminium foil Gas bubbles formed per minute 1.
+Perform the experiments separately with the foil which is intact and with the torn pieces of foil.
+Remember, you must use the same caustic soda solution (2 gm of caustic soda in 30 ml distilled of water) at room temperature in both cases.
+Note your results in Table 6.
+(16) Table 6 S. No Size of aluminium foil Number of gas bubbles per minute 1.
 Large intact piece 2.
-Small pieces What was the effect of the different causative factors on the rate of production of hydrogen?
+Small pieces What was the effect of the different factors on the rate of production of hydrogen?
 Explain with reasons.
 (17) Fill in the blanks in the following sentences: